 Students can apply for long-term student visas, which allow them to teach up to 20 hours per week.
 If you want to go to Germany, Portugal, or Poland, you can obtain a freelance visa for teaching English.

-Unlike most countries in Asia which pay for your flights and accommodation, this does not exist in Europe.
+Unlike most countries in Asia that pay for your flights and accommodation, this does not exist in Europe.
 Even though it’s possible to teach without a degree, employers still prefer it if you have a Bachelor’s degree.
 There are also paid TEFL internship opportunities to start teaching in Europe.

 English teaching positions in most of Africa are mostly on a volunteer basis.
 For example, the Peace Corps is one of the largest volunteering organizations for teaching in Africa.

 If you don’t want to go with the Peace Corps, then international schools are another option.
 But many countries already speak English in urban areas so there is less of a demand for English teachers.